 |Pomegranate 'Grenada' 2 Gal|

 Punica granatum.
 'Grenada' is a bud mutation of 'Wonderful', with darker red flowers and earlier ripening, typically in August.
 Juice is marvelouslly sweet without a cloying finish.
 Fruit, both inside and out, is a luscious burgundy color.
 The crown is red even when the rest of the unripe fruit is green.
 Hummingbirds fight over ownership of this pomegranate tree.
-About 2' tall as of May 2013.
+About 3' tall and bushy as of January 2014.

 Punica granatum 'Favorite.'
 Who knew pomegranates could survive in Russia?
 That's the birthplace of this cultivar, which has withstood temperatures down to 10 degrees (above F) in the U.S. Many orange-red blossoms produce light red fruit, smaller than 'Wonderful' but slightly sweeter.
 Grown in 1 gal containers, this new crop of trees is small, about 1' tall and just a few branches as of May 2014.

 Punica granatum 'Haku-Botan.'
 The frilly double flowers of this rare Japanese cultivar are white and appear throughout the spring and summer.
 'Haku-Botan' offers something unique to the world of pomegranates--cool greenish white globes on a beautiful smaller shrub, about 10' tall and wide.
 Perfect for white gardens (maybe with snowberries and Madonna lilies growing under its branches).
 Fruit and juice are very tart.
 Smaller plants in 1 gal containers.